ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 Recall the MVC pattern that we discussed in class: model, view, controller.
 It should be obvious where your "view" files will go.
 Have you found the controller code?
-You should create a folder called `model` to store your models.
+You should create a folder called `model/` to store your models.

 ### Running the backend